-If only one a-solution exists the solution is called a single-peak or mono-modal solution, if several asolutions exist a multi-peak or multi-modal solution is given.
+If only one a-solution exists the solution is called a singlepeak or mono-modal solution.
+In case of a driver assistance task a single-peak solution is favorable as only one value for each control variable is desired at one time step.